-GCSE Grade 5 or above in History and grade 5 in an essay-based subject
+GCSE Grade 5 or above in History and English Language

 A Level History is a highly valued subject at university and beyond.
 The development of your skills as a historian may enable progression into careers as diverse as law, journalism, media, marketing, management and teaching.
 More specialist careers might include museum curator, archaeologist, archivist or researcher.

 Sherridan has an Honours Degree in Combined Humanities from the University of Sheffield, a PGCE from Sheffield Hallam University and has been lecturing at degree level and teaching A Levels since 2003.

 Sherridan said: “History is a core subject that fits in really well with other A Levels.
 It will give you the desirable skills you need for progression onto university or work, including research, extended writing and an understanding of topical and historical issues.”